-One Sheet Pan Teriyaki Chicken with Vegetables is an easy meal perfect for busy weeknights.
-Best of all, it’s made entirely in one pan with tender chicken, crispy veggies with the most flavorful sweet and tangy Asian sauce.
+Sheet Pan Teriyaki Chicken with Vegetables – made with tender chicken, crispy veggies with a flavorful sweet and tangy Asian sauce.

 Hey everybody!
 It’s Kelly from Life Made Sweeter!
 I am so excited to share some fun new recipes with all of you on The Recipe Critic!
 I’m a mom of two young kiddos so I’m all about family friendly recipes that don’t require too much effort!